Boehringer Ingelheim/NIH Veterinary Summer Scholars Program

 - Discuss your results with your peers

-- Travel to Washington, DC for a national symposium with fellow students and scientists
+- Travel to College Station, TX for a national symposium with fellow students and scientists

 - Have a great time!